 Canada continues to improve maternal health and reduce child mortality by improving access to essential health care, combatting malnutrition, and increasing sustainable access to safe drinking water and basic sanitation services.

-Canada encourages sustainable economic growth by supporting training in market-driven skills for employment programs (technical and vocational training) and promoting effective corporate social responsibility programs for the sustainable well-being of communities through the empowering of women as economic actors by increasing their access to markets, property, credit, and technology and through strengthened sustainable development of the hydrocarbon sector.
+Canada encourages sustainable economic growth by supporting training in market-driven skills for employment programs (technical and vocational training) and promoting local economic development for the sustainable well-being of communities through diversification of economic activities, linking to markets and the empowering of women as economic actors by increasing their access to markets, property, credit, and technology.

 Children and youth